October 27, 2020

 In an attempt to continue the tradition, I had tried many vegan sugar cookie recipes out there.
 For the most part, they were bland and dry.
 While they could be fun to decorate, they weren't so great to eat.
 So I put on my baker's hat to fix that.

-These sugar cookies are flavorful and the perfect texture.
+These sugar cookies are flavorful, with the perfect texture.
 I created the icing with melted vegan butter, salt, and vanilla to give it a rich flavor.
+They're by far the best vegan sugar cookies of the recipes I've tried.
 (If you prefer your cookies to have the look that smoother icing provides, just skip the butter and add some more non-dairy milk until the icing reaches your desired consistency.
 You'll lose some flavor, but the icing will have a smoother look!)

 Be sure that any food coloring or sprinkles that you use are vegan; many food colors contain animal products.
 I was able to find vegan food coloring and sprinkles at Whole Foods Market, or you can order it online.